Prenatal to Early Years

 Preparing for Birth

-Selkirk Regional Health Centre staff in the family birthing unit would normally appreciate the opportunity to provide people who are expecting with a tour of the unit to highlight the birthing unit’s features and answer any questions.
-Given restrictions now in place due to COVID-19, we are working on a video to share with you.
+Selkirk Regional Health Centre staff in the Obstetrics Unit would normally appreciate the opportunity to provide people who are expecting with a tour of the unit to highlight the birthing unit’s features and answer any questions.
+Given restrictions now in place due to COVID-19, we have a video to share with you.

 To speak with a staff member in Selkirk Regional Health Centre’s family birthing unit, please call 204-482-5800 and press 2, then 4.